 Why does firewood need to be seasoned?

-In the wood right after the tree is felled, there is 50 to 70 percent water.
+In the wood right after the tree is felled, there is 50 to 70 per cent water.
 It depends on the type of plant and the season (trees felled in winter have less of it).
-Such wood has a low calorific value – it burns poorly, gives little heat, smokes, and the flue gases with a high water vapor content easily settle on the walls of the fireplace and in the chimney flues, reducing their service life.
-Heat losses are also higher because to be able to burn damp wood, you need to increase the air draft, which means an open damper.
+Such wood has a low calorific value – it burns poorly, gives little heat, is smokeless, and the flue gases with a high water vapour content quickly settle on the walls of the fireplace and in the chimney flues, reducing their service life.
+Heat losses are also higher because to be able to burn damp wood; you need to increase the air draft, which means an open damper.

 Therefore, before use, firewood should be seasoned, i.e. left for some time to dry.
-For this purpose, it is best to split them on the logs.
+For this purpose, it is best to split them into logs.
 Prepared in this way, they dry faster and are immediately ready for use.
 By storing them under the roof for at least a year, better two years.
-During this time, its humidity drops to 15 to 20 percent.
-The calorific value of such wood is about 4 kWh per kg, while a fireplace wood with a water content of 50 to 60 percent is only about 2 kWh per kg.
+During this time, its humidity drops to 15 to 20 per cent.
+The calorific value of such wood is about 4 kWh per kg, while a fireplace wood with a water content of 50 to 60 per cent is only about 2 kWh per kg.
 The logs should not lie directly on the ground so that they do not absorb moisture.
+This is especially true for air-dried wood, also called kiln dried firewood.
 Better to put them on the joists or the grate.
 This will ensure their insulation from the ground and good air circulation.
-Damp wood should not be stored in unventilated rooms, because it may infect and mold.
+Damp wood should not be stored in stuffy rooms because it may infect and mould.